We Exist to grow Together in Faith

 Pastor’s Dive Deeper Bible Study

-Join the Tuesday grow Group this winter as we undertake the next chapter of our spiritual journey through the scriptures in the Pastor’s Dive Deeper Bible Study!
+Join the Tuesday grow as we undertake a journey through the scriptures in the Pastor’s Dive Deeper Bible Study!
 We are diving deep into the book of Exodus, using James D. Newsome’s Interpretation Bible Studies: Exodus as our guide.
 Weaving together the stories of Moses, the nation of Israel, and the God who rescues and liberates, Exodus becomes a story for our time, a story about seeking and finding a redeeming God in times of separation and sin, hopelessness and oppression.
 All are welcome to participate!

 This grow group meets via ZOOM on Tuesdays at 7 p.m.
 EST. Lead Pastor Rev. Jasmine R. Smothers is the facilitator.
 Please register HERE to receive the ZOOM link.